 The VFW National organization offers the “Voice of Democracy” annual audio-essay college scholarship contest for 9th, 10th, 11th, and 12th grade high school students (including homeschooled students.)
 College students are not eligible for the contest.
-Information on the Voice of Democracy contest are available here.
-(Internet Explorer seems to be the best browser to you when downloading and printing the entry forms.)
+Information on the Voice of Democracy contest is available here.
 We also offer a middle school essay writing contest, the Patriot's Pen.
 It is for 6th, 7th, and 8th grade students.
 Students entering in either contest do not need to be children, grandchildren or relatives of an active duty military member, a military veteran, or a VFW member.
-Please know that the 2014-15 contest year deadline has passed; it was November 1, 2014.
-The next contest year (2015-16) themes for both contests have been announced online and the entry forms will be online no later than March 1, 2015.
-The student entry deadline will be November 1, 2015 (at a local participating VFW Post in your area.)
+The student entry deadline for both contests is November 1, 2015 (at a local participating VFW Post in your area.)

-If you have further questions about these two contests, please contact Kris Harmer, VFW Programs, at National Headquarters, e-mail her at firstname.lastname@example.org or call (816) 968-1117.
+If you have questions about these two contests, please contact Kris Harmer, VFW Programs, at National Headquarters, e-mail her at firstname.lastname@example.org or call (816) 968-1117.

 The Veterans of Foreign Wars (VFW) and one of its major supporters, Sport Clips Haircuts, have again partnered to help our veterans and their families.
 The VFW "Sport Clips Help A Hero Scholarship" will provide service members and veterans with the financial assistance they need to complete their educational goals without incurring excessive student loan debt.
 It’s just another way to say “thank you” to those who deserve it the most!
 Please click the above link for full details on the scholarship program and to apply.